zeek/spicy/doc/autogen/types/generic.rst

     type will be allocated and initialized with the value of the expression.

-.. spicy:operator:: generic::Pack <packable> pack <sp> t:tuple
+.. spicy:operator:: generic::Pack bytes pack <sp> t:tuple

     Packs a value into a binary representation.

-.. spicy:operator:: generic::Unpack <unpackable> unpack <sp> t:any-type
+.. spicy:operator:: generic::Unpack <unpacked~value> unpack <sp> t:type

     Unpacks a value from a binary representation.